oasis-roles/meta_standards/README.md

 ## Naming things

-* All YAML or Python files, variables, arguments, repositories, and other such names should follow standard Python naming conventions of being in snake\_case\_naming\_schemes.
+* All YAML or Python files, variables, arguments, repositories, and other such names (like dictionary keys) should be valid Python identifiers following standard naming conventions of being in snake\_case\_naming\_schemes.
+In particular, do not use special characters other than underscore in variable names, even if YAML/JSON allow them.
+(Using such variables in Jinja2 or Python would be then very confusing and probably not functional.)
+Rationale: even when Ansible currently allows names that are not valid identifier, it may stop allowing them in the future, as it happened in the past already.
+Making all names valid identifiers will avoid encountering problems in the future.
+Dictionary keys that are not valid identifier are also less intuitive to use in Jinja2 (a dot in a dictionary key would be particularly confusing).
 * Names should be mnemonic and descriptive and not strive to shorten more than necessary.
 Systems support long identifier names, so use them to be descriptive
 * All defaults and all arguments to a role should have a name that begins with the role name to help